osg-htc/networking/docs/perfsonar/FIX_SUMMARY.md

-✅ **Automatic restart after reboot** - Containers will always start when the host boots ✅ **Service management** - Standard systemctl commands for start/stop/restart ✅ **Logging** - Centralized logs via journalctl ✅ **Reliability** - Automatic restart on failure ✅ **Automation** - Ansible playbook for consistent deployments ✅ **Documentation** - Clear instructions for users
+✅ **Automatic restart after reboot** - Containers will always start when the host boots ✅ **Service management** - Standard systemctl commands for start/stop/restart ✅ **Logging** - Centralized logs via journalctl ✅ **Reliability** - Automatic restart on failure ✅ **Automation** - Ansible playbook for consistent deployments ✅ **Documentation** - Clearinstructions for users

 ## Conclusion

 The perfSONAR testpoint container restart issue has been fully resolved.
-The systemd service is now managing the containers, ensuring they restart automatically after host reboots.
+The systemd service is now managing thecontainers, ensuring they restart automatically after host reboots.
 Documentation and automation scripts have been updated to help others implement this fix easily.